 Menomonee Falls Lawyer Helps Protect Your Family with Comprehensive Estate Planning Services

 When you are gone, who will protect your family?
 You still can.
-Documents like wills, trusts, and power of attorney are extremely useful legal tools which shield your spouse, children and grandchildren from a drawn-out legal process by simplifying, streamlining, or eliminating the probate and guardianship process.
+Documents like wills, trusts, and power of attorney are extremely useful legal tools.
+They shield your spouse, children and grandchildren from a drawn-out legal process by simplifying, streamlining, or eliminating the probate and guardianship process.

 Wisconsin law firm McLario, Helm, Bertling, & Spiegel, S.C. has been assisting families with comprehensive estate planning services for decades.
 We have extensive experience with the preparation and execution of wills and trusts and the creation of power of attorney directives.
-As our law firm has grown and expanded over the last 60 years, so has our ability to provide effective estate planning, administration, and litigation services.
-If you need advice concerning Wisconsin power of attorney directives or if you are interested in creating a will or living revocable trust, contact our office in Menomonee Falls.
+Our law firm has grown and expanded over the last 60 years.
+Therefore, so has our ability to provide effective estate planning, administration, and litigation services.
+If you need advice concerning Wisconsin power of attorney directives, contact us today.
+If you are interested in creating a will or living revocable trust, contact our office in Menomonee Falls.
 We provide free consultations regarding estate planning solutions for individuals throughout the Wisconsin and Milwaukee area.
-Our Wisconsin estate planning lawyers are happy to sit down with you and create an estate plan which will secure your family’s financial future.
+Our Wisconsin estate planning lawyersare happy to sit down with you and create an estate plan which will secure your family’s financial future.

 A trust, most often a revocable living trust, is an estate planning document commonly used as a substitute for a last will and testament.
 Many of our clients prefer to transfer assets through a Wisconsin trust rather than a will.
 This allows them to bypass probate, control or eliminate tax liability, protect the privacy of beneficiaries, and protect their heirs from divorce, lawsuits, creditors, and other concerns.
 Trust arrangements offer many advantages over wills for the transfer of wealth.
 Creating a trust can provide asset protection for beneficiaries and reduce estate tax liability.
 Trusts can also guard against unforeseen changes which would affect asset allocation, including divorce and legal separation.
 For many of our clients, a trust is the principal document in their estate plan.
 A trust can be revocable or irrevocable, living or testamentary, and tax motivated or tax neutral.